 In March 2021, the Greek Ministry of Culture and Sports said it had begun a process to clear at least ninety-one wrecks of historic vessels and aircraft for recreational diving.

-Eleven of these were declared accessible following the completion of documentation work by competent authorities in June.
+Eleven of these were declared accessible following the completion of documentation work by competent authorities.